My Freshly Hatched Shell In The GD Loft

 The next day I reviewed my experiments and was very pleased with the outcome.
 The cling-film did, however, stick to the gel coat, but it came off with light sanding.
 And the uncovered experiment similarly hardened, which surprised me.
 I also peeled off the residual hardened brew from the inside of the mixing pot to see how it had dried, and it was reassuringly hard but flexible.
 So tomorrow, it's gelcoat repair day......
 Result!

-Really not a good day.
-I'm not going to use the PVA method on the larger areas, I've decided to just let the repairs cure "al-fresco."
+Really not a good day...
+And for what little repairs I have to I'm not going to use the PVA method, I've decided to just let the repairs cure "al-fresco."

 Comment: When you think about it, the final surface of gelcoat that will be seen is, in effect, beneath the surface of the new gelcoat surface, so when it's sanded down and finished all should be good.